 This is a story about these two men.
 It probably should be two different stories.
 But, since the lines of their lives intersected on that morning, and since they share many commonalities–though Harry is black and Dan is white–merged, for now, they will be.

-Harry and Dan are both 52 years old.
+Harry and Dan are both 52-years-old.
 They are both over six feet tall and over three hundred pounds, though Dan dwarfs Harry in height and weight.
 They both are caring fathers.
 Harry has some older boys while Dan has an adorable non-biological three-year-old son he is raising.
 They are unemployed and poor, have had difficult lives and confront stress on a daily basis.
 They have diabetes and the usual laundry list of related issues.
-Impressively, and not commonly seen, they have both successfully and proudly quit 35 year-long cigarette addictions–Harry in the past year or two, Dan about three months ago.
+Impressively, and not commonly seen, they have both successfully and proudly quit 35 year-long cigarette addictions–Harry in the past two years, Dan about three months ago.
 You can see they were both once very handsome.
 Harry’s good looks are better preserved.
 Dan’s are more difficult to perceive due to his lack of teeth, long dirty stringy hair and enormous belly, but his pretty blue eyes and sculpted face tell me he once broke a few hearts.
 Oh, and they both like ginger ale.

 I started working with Dan a few months ago.
 The loud-talking, heavy-walking, gentle giant stomped into my office in June feeling lousy.
 He had just been diagnosed with diabetes.
 He described to me a life marked by serious fatigue and inertia.
 He spent most of his day splayed on the couch watching television while keeping an eye on his toddler son.
 He started his day with coffee containing a mountain of sugar, drank iced tea throughout the afternoon and despite his lack of teeth, mainly ate an enormous dinner of starchy, fatty food which he said could probably feed five.
 At 380 pounds and smoking at least a pack a day, he could barely climb a flight of stairs.
 His ability to do the odd jobs he got paid for like mowing lawns and shoveling snow was becoming too difficult.